Interpause/dotfiles/README.md

 # sh-scripts

 Backup of shell scripts used on my Gentoo Laptop'21.
+I should really rename this to dotfiles at some point.

 ## Contents